CLUBS AND ACTIVITIES

 ADVISOR: Brian Gallagher

-GAY STRAIGHT ALLIANCE – Grades 7-12
+GENDER SEXUALITY ALLIANCE – Grades 7-12*

 This is a support group for Gay, Bisexual, Lesbian, Transgender, and straight students.
 Meetings are held monthly.
 Each school year the group hosts a Day of Silence.
 This is a day observed nationally; students refrain from speaking in support of young people suffering from harassment and bullying based on their sexual orientation.
 Participation is optional.

 ADVISOR: Meagan Harris